-At the Annual Meeting, the stockholders of the Company will vote on: (1) the election of seven nominees to serve as directors, and (2) the ratification of the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; and (3) any other matters properly brought before the Annual Meeting or any postponements or adjournments thereof.
+At the Annual Meeting, the stockholders of the Company will vote on: (1) the election of six nominees to serve as directors, and (2) the ratification of the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; and (3) any other matters properly brought before the Annual Meeting or any postponements or adjournments thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to Be Held on September 12, 2019: This Proxy Statement, the form of proxy and the Company's 2018 Annual Report to Stockholders are available for review on the Internet at www.ir.xcelbrands.com/annuals-proxies.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to Be Held on September 30, 2020: This Proxy Statement, the form of proxy and the Company's 2019 Annual Report are available for review on the Internet at www.ir.xcelbrands.com/annuals-proxies.